Early Literacy Skills and How to Encourage Them

 Literacy is so much more than just being able to read and write; it’s about understanding, listening, speaking, spelling, and vocabulary.
-If there is a weakness in any of these areas, a child will display difficulty with literacy based tasks, such as spelling (you know those weekly spelling tests?
-Those are a nightmare for our kids), verbal expression, and writing.
+If a child is weak in any of these areas, they will have problems with literacy-based tasks like spelling.
+Do you know those weekly spelling tests?
+Those are a nightmare for kids, verbal expression, and writing.

-Read to your child from a young age
+Read to Your Child from a Young Age

-This is the most important suggestion that I give to all of my parents who come to me for private speech therapy.
+This is the most important suggestion that I give to all parents who come to me for private speech therapy.
 READ.
-READ.
-READ.
-Ask your child to point to vocabulary words, have them repeat the words back to you, ask them questions about what you read (e.g., Where did the fairy go?).
+JUST READ.
+Ask your child to point to words, have them repeat the words back to you, and ask them questions about what you read (e.g., Where did the fairy go?).
 These questions and vocabulary tasks will all help with their comprehension of information.

-Answer Their Questions With An Explanation
+Answer Their Questions with an Explanation

 Another way to help your child with comprehension is to explain ideas or arguments.
 I know.
 I know.
-My toddler is in the “why” phase and at the end of a long day, all I want to do is say “because I said so.”
+My toddler is in the “why” phase.
+At the end of a long day, all I want to do is say “because I said so.”
 The speech pathologist in me tells me to take a deep breath and EXPLAIN.

 Ask WHY and HOW Questions to Nurture the Skill of Inferencing

-For example, my daughter was watching “Garfield.”
-There was a part of the movie where Odie is left on the front porch by his owner, paced around for a while and then laid down.
+In the movie, Odie is left on the front porch by his owner, he paces around for a bit and then lays down.
 As an adult, we can infer that Odie is very sad because his owners didn’t want him.
 Without skipping a beat, my daughter said, “Mommy, the puppy is very sad” and then she started to cry.
-I was amazed at her ability to show empathy at such a young age was amazing.
+Her ability to show empathy at such a young age was amazing.

 Repeat New Words as Frequently As You Can

-What I have done with my own child, as well as my students, is that I will say the word, and then ask them to repeat it.
+With my own child, and my students, I will say the word, and then ask them to repeat it.
 I do this THREE times to ensure that she/they are understanding.
 I use the words as frequently as I can and monitor if the word is coming out clearer every time exposure occurs.

 Be Confident with Your Skills